HafizuddinSharif/SimonGame/README.md

 ### SIMON GAME

-A simple Simon game created with basic HTML, CSS and Javascript.__
+A simple Simon game created with basic HTML, CSS and Javascript.<br/>
 Feel free to fork it

 Press the link below to play the game: